adamcameron/cfscript/cfscript.md

 *   `<cfindex>`
 *   `<cfsearch>`

-There a re CFC wrappers for these in cfusion/CustomTags/com/adobe/coldfusion.
+There are CFC wrappers for these in cfusion/CustomTags/com/adobe/coldfusion.
 I have not used many of these, and the documentation is sparse.

 #### The rest